Staten Island Passenger Vehicle Accident Lawyers

 - Disfiguring scarring

-- A non-permanent medically determined injury which prevents you from performing substantially all usual activities for 90 out of the 180 days immediately following the accident
+- A non-permanent medically determined injury that prevents you from performing substantially all usual activities for 90 out of the 180 days immediately following the accident

 When and How to File a Lawsuit if You Were Injured as a Passenger